performant-software/Neatline/README.md

       * To set a focus, adjust the map position and zoom to the exact configuration that you want to use as the default for the record, and then click the "Fix Item-Specific Map Focus" button to save the position.

       * **Note:** Neatline also makes it possible _just_ to set a focus position for a record, even if you haven't added any geometry for the record on the map.
 So, if there's a location on the map that's self-evident and doesn't need any interpretive shapes, lines, or points, you can use the item-specific focus to just "pin" the map to a particular viewport location and zoom level, which will then be retrieved and recreated whenver the user clicks on or scrolls to the record.

+  * Relationships

+    * **Parent Record**: Any record can be assigned a parent record, which can be any other exhibit-specific or Omeka item-backed record present in the exhibit.
+When a parent record is defined, the child record will automatically inherit all of the styling and visibility settings of the parent.
+This makes it possible to create nested hierarcies of records that can be manipulated as a single batch in the exhibit.

+    This makes it possible to group large collections of records into "batches" than can be manipulated as a group.
+For example, imagine that you have two subsets of 50 records and each of the two categories needs to be assigned a separate visual style on the map.
+It's possible to set exhibit-wide styling defaults in the "Map Settings" dropdown menu, but that's not helpful in this case, since you essentially need to model two "defaults," one for each of the categories.
+Instead of manually setting the styles individually on each of the records, you can just create two category records for each of the subsets, set the styling options on the master records, and then associate each of the child records with the appropriate parent record.

+    Likewise, parent-child relationships can be used to create temporal "contexts" inside a single exhibit.
+For example, if you're working with a collection of five historical maps of the same geographic region, it's important to be able to restrict map vectors and descriptive annotations to just one of the maps to avoid a confusing soup of overlapping shapes and annotations.
+Instead of manually setting the same the visiblity dates of each interpretive records, you can just set visiblity dates for each of the five map records and then point each of the descriptive records at one of the maps.
+This way, the maps will phase on and off of the exhibit in unison with the set of interpretive records that describe them.

 ### Plot Records on the Map